greatti/greatti/README.md

 ![capa](https://github.com/greatti/greatti/blob/main/images/capa-github.png)
 My name is Brenno Greatti, im a Graduation student in Theoretical Physics at University of Maringá (BRAZIL).
 I love solving problems using Python, especially those involving data analysis and data visualization.
 Today i gave a little break for my Python studies and im learning a little front-end because i judged super important too, so im doing courses in CSS and HTML to jump into Javascript in the future.
+Also, im improving my knowledges in Python to jump into Julia.
 I have some hobbies too: i really love to draw and i learned Illustrator and Photoshop, so sometimes im doing some art there; and reading, im not the kind of reader that got used by PDF's so i have a little library in my home where i can spend hours reading about stuff, mostly physics and nature.
 Today i started to give some beauty to my github and i hope i have finished at the time you are reading this, please enjoy!